-If you are sure that your property’s general rates category is incorrect, please download and fill in the Official objection form (PDF 61 KB).
-Please make sure you send your form to us before the due date written on your rates notice.
+If you are sure that your property’s general rate category is incorrect, please download and fill in the Official objection form (PDF 61 KB).
+Please make sure you send your form to us before the due date written on your rate notice.

-Lodging an objection will not affect the rates notice we have already sent you.
+Lodging an objection will not affect the rate notice we have already sent you.
 You still need to pay the full amount by the due date.
-If your objection is approved, your rates will be adjusted, which will be reflected on your future rates notice.
+If your objection is approved, your rates will be adjusted, which will be reflected on your future rate notice.

 Re-assessment of rates due to subdivision, amalgamation or strata title

 We re-assess rates when lots are changed.

-When a survey plan is lodged with the Department of Resources, any rates and charges previously levied on cancelled lot/s will be credited back.
+When a survey plan is lodged with the Department of Resources, any rates and charges previously levied on cancelled lot or lots will be credited back.